steemit/smt-whitepaper/smt-manual/manual.md

 to evangelist, including educational content creator, business development representative, and many roles that have yet to be imagined.

-## Democratic SMTs using Whitelist Feeds
+## Democratic SMTs using Whitelist Oracles

 SMTs represent completely open access to tokens, however, some entities may wish to enable one-whitelisted-account, one-vote-per-post and